Brian O'Neill (ice hockey, born 1929): Career

-After Campbell retired in 1977, O'Neill was named the NHL's Executive Vice-President and took over all player disciplinary cases.
+After Campbell retired in 1977, O'Neill was named the NHL's executive vice-president and took over all player disciplinary cases.
 During his first few months in the position, he advocated for harsher penalties for dangerous plays on the ice which result in injury.
 When explaining his reasons for increased forms of discipline, O'Neill said: "Every penalty handed down serves two purposes.
 One is to penalize the player.
 The second is to act as a deterrent.
 If the message does not get across, then you have to increase the severity of the penalty.
 And that has been the case between now and, say, 10 years ago.
 There's been an inflationary factor to it."
-His management of disciplinary cases was met with criticism from players across the league, including Mike Bossy who claimed O'Neill had a conflict of interest as he was employed by the owners to punish the owners' employees.
+His management of disciplinary cases was met with criticism from players across the league, including Mike Bossy who said O'Neill had a conflict of interest as he was employed by the owners to punish the owners' employees.
 He argued that this was the reason for a lack of suspensions under O'Neill's rule.

 On August 25, 1992, O'Neill officially stepped down from his position as executive vice-president.
 Prior to O'Neill's retiring, President-elect Gil Stein said: "the suspensions and drawn-out hearings which marked O'Neill's policing of the NHL had to go."
 Stein's critiques of O'Neill was met with criticism from the media, including from Michael Farber of the Montreal Gazette who wrote: "O'Neill treats the hockey public with more respect than Stein treated him."

-Post-career
+Later life

-After the death of Red Dutton in 1987, O'Neill became a trustee for the Stanley Cup, a position he still holds.
+After the death of Red Dutton in 1987, O'Neill became a trustee for the Stanley Cup.
 In 1994, O'Neill was elected to the Hockey Hall of Fame.

+O'Neill died in Montreal on July 21, 2023, at age 94.
+He was succeeded as a trustee of the Cup by Lanny McDonald.